 The harpsichord has all the modern features of its time, Venetian Swell and a machinestop, operated by pedals, 2 8’ and 1 4’ registers plus nasal and a buff stop.

-In the 20th. century the instrument belonged to George Malcolm, and in 1958 it was bought by Mrs. Leni van Maanen-van der Lee.
+In the 20th century the instrument belonged to George Malcolm, and in 1958 it was subsequently bought by Mrs. Leni van Maanen-van der Lee.
 After having owned it for 60 years she recently sold it to the Edwin Beunk Collection.

 Several restorations were done in the past.
 The instrument carries labels to this respect.
 In 1902 the instrument was restored by G.W.
 Goss, in 1946 the instrument was in the workshop of Hugh Gough and Donald Boalch.
 In 1957 it was repaired by Thomas Goff and around 1990 it underwent a restoration by Walter Vermeulen (Netherlands).